hakunamarihuana/Identory/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
 This library is quite small and has been built with simplicity in mind.
-By following the [official documentation](https://docs.identory.com/) figure things out should be rather easy.
+By following the [official documentation](https://docs.identory.com/) figuring things out should be rather easy.
 If you happen to run into any problems or find something confusing, feel free to open up an [issue](https://github.com/hakunamarihuana/Identory/issues) on GitHub.

 This is a simple example that shows creating and starting a profile using the wrapper to get you started.
 ```csharp